The Livery

 The Chaplain's Badge

-Renter Warden: Mark Romain
+Quarter Warden: Mark Romain MBE

-Renter Warden: Mark Romain
+Quarter Warden: Mark Romain MBE

 The Beadle: The office of Beadle appeared not long after that of the Chaplain, when the Wardens required a tipstaff to execute their orders to the members and to maintain discipline among the sometimes unruly Freemen and Liverymen.
 Today the Beadle is the Company’s ceremonial officer, responsible for administering aspects of the Freedom and Livery, liasing with Guildhall and the Chamberlain’s Court, and for the day to day administration and running of Saddlers’ Hall, not least the hiring out of the Hall to outside organisations.